horizon-eda/horizon-pool-convention/README.md

 ### General naming and organisation
 1. All file names, descriptions, etc. must be in English
 2. Avoid plural forms.
 For example, a folder with diode library entries should be called `diode` and not `diodes`.
+3. Use a point `.` as a decimal separator.
+Do not use a thousand's separator.
+4. The first letter of each name must be capitalised

 ## Parts
 1. Parts should be named for the exact MPN (manufacturer part number).
 Use the exact spelling from the "ordering information" section of the device's datasheet.